BluePanda-io/Filters_Frequency_Domain_Image_Processing/readme.md

 # Image Processing Masks-Convolution

-Developing from Scratch Filters that change Images and apply them via Convolution With the purpose of Understand the Basics of Image Processing
+Developing from Scratch Filters that change Images and apply them via Convolution With the purpose of Understand the Basics of Image Processing  - Originally developed 04/03/2018

 ## In this project it was developed